 Whirlpool Portable Dishwasher - 24" Heavy Duty Model

-If you're looking for a model with more bells and whistles, you might want to consider the Frigidaire FFPD1821MB at $799, which is a smaller capacity 18-inch portable dishwasher that's Energy Star rated with a stainless steel interior and a few more cycles and options.
+If you're looking for a model that is smaller in width and capacity, you might want to consider the Danby DDW1805EWP at $719, which is a smaller capacity 18-inch portable dishwasher that's Energy Star rated with a stainless steel interior, four wash cycles, and four hot water temperatures.
+It would be a good choice for even smaller kitchens.

 For more options, check out our best portable dishwashers of the year.